 We believe that more info is better than less.
-Combining our genetic tests to best suit your needs gives you more info plus work out more cost effective.
+Combining these genetic tests to best suit your needs gives you more info plus work out more cost-effective.

 Due to limited space on this page, please refer to individual DNA tests (Diet, Estrogen, Health, Sport) for more info about each DNA test.
 The info below is just a summary of each test.

 The benefit of ordering this test from MY DNA CHOICES.